What it means

 Why it matters now

-Unit economics matter now because capital, AI, and buyer behavior have changed the standard for growth.
-Boards and CFOs still want pipeline, revenue, and retention, but they increasingly ask whether the system produces durable contribution margin once acquisition and service costs are included.
+Capital, AI, and buyer behavior have all raised the bar for what counts as good growth.
+Boards and CFOs still want pipeline, revenue, and retention, but they increasingly ask whether the next customer produces durable contribution margin once acquisition and service costs are included.

 | Signal | What it tells you | Operator response |